Fiduciary Duties in Divorce

-At the Law Office of Cecil & Cianci, PC, we are familiar with the fiduciary duties that spouses have under California law, and we can help you understand your rights and responsibilities.
+At Cecil Cianci Law, PC, we are familiar with the fiduciary duties that spouses have under California law, and we can help you understand your rights and responsibilities.
 Contact us today at (916) 675-3866 to schedule a consultation with a one of our knowledgeable divorce attorneys in Roseville.

 Under California community property law, until the division of property is finalized in a divorce or legal separation proceeding, the married couple is considered a "community," which in some ways resembles a business partnership.

 Community property includes, but is not limited to: